RMI-PACTA/workflow.transition.monitor/README.md

 want to use for the release.
 You should use [semantic versioning](https://semver.org).

-Run the build_with_tag.sh script, specifying a tag to assign to it.
+All build scripts are located in the `build` directory.
+Run the `build_with_tag.sh` script, specifying a tag to assign to it.

 ``` {.bash}
 ./build_with_tag.sh -t 0.1.14